-- 6. Place your name or other identifying mark on personal items. - 7.
-Report missing articles to your Dean's office as soon as you can; any delay is likely to make recovery more difficult. - 8.
+- Report missing articles to the security, office as soon as you can; any delay is likely to make recovery more difficult. - 8.
 You are encouraged to leave large amounts of money, electronic devices and other valuables at home. - 9.
 Students are expected to pay for lost and/or damaged books. - 10.
 Students may display posters only with the approval of an Administrator.
 Posters must be relevant to a school activity and approved for publicity within school by the Principal.